Model N (NYSE:MODN) Issues Q3 2022 Earnings Guidance

+Model N (NYSE:MODN – Get Rating) last released its quarterly earnings results on Tuesday, May 10th.
+The software maker reported $0.14 earnings per share for the quarter, beating analysts’ consensus estimates of $0.07 by $0.07.
+Model N had a negative return on equity of 7.58% and a negative net margin of 13.60%.
+The company had revenue of $53.30 million for the quarter, compared to analysts’ expectations of $51.23 million.
+During the same quarter in the previous year, the company posted ($0.17) earnings per share.
+The business’s revenue for the quarter was up 10.6% compared to the same quarter last year.
+As a group, sell-side analysts expect that Model N will post -0.32 EPS for the current year.

-In related news, CRO Christopher Lyon sold 3,415 shares of the stock in a transaction dated Wednesday, February 16th.
-The stock was sold at an average price of $25.32, for a total transaction of $86,467.80.
-The transaction was disclosed in a filing with the SEC, which can be accessed through the SEC website.
-Also, insider Laura Selig sold 1,749 shares of the stock in a transaction dated Friday, February 18th.
-The stock was sold at an average price of $25.04, for a total value of $43,794.96.
+In other news, insider Mark Albert Anderson sold 5,962 shares of the firm’s stock in a transaction dated Tuesday, May 10th.
+The shares were sold at an average price of $22.76, for a total value of $135,695.12.
+Following the transaction, the insider now owns 183,745 shares of the company’s stock, valued at approximately $4,182,036.20.
+The sale was disclosed in a legal filing with the Securities & Exchange Commission, which can be accessed through the SEC website.
+Also, insider Laura Selig sold 1,749 shares of the business’s stock in a transaction that occurred on Friday, February 18th.
+The stock was sold at an average price of $25.04, for a total transaction of $43,794.96.
 The disclosure for this sale can be found here.
-Insiders sold 20,562 shares of company stock worth $520,194 over the last 90 days.
-Company insiders own 2.00% of the company’s stock.
+2.00% of the stock is currently owned by corporate insiders.

-Institutional investors have recently added to or reduced their stakes in the company.
-Allianz Asset Management GmbH purchased a new position in shares of Model N in the 4th quarter worth about $201,000.
-Invesco Ltd. raised its holdings in shares of Model N by 28.1% in the 2nd quarter.
-Invesco Ltd. now owns 12,270 shares of the software maker’s stock worth $421,000 after purchasing an additional 2,695 shares during the period.
-Synovus Financial Corp raised its holdings in shares of Model N by 12.1% in the 4th quarter.
-Synovus Financial Corp now owns 16,031 shares of the software maker’s stock worth $480,000 after purchasing an additional 1,729 shares during the period.
-US Bancorp DE raised its holdings in shares of Model N by 46.6% in the 1st quarter.
-US Bancorp DE now owns 19,375 shares of the software maker’s stock worth $521,000 after purchasing an additional 6,156 shares during the period.
-Finally, Glenmede Trust Co.
-NA raised its holdings in shares of Model N by 15.0% in the 4th quarter.
-Glenmede Trust Co.
-NA now owns 19,554 shares of the software maker’s stock worth $587,000 after purchasing an additional 2,555 shares during the period.
+Several institutional investors have recently added to or reduced their stakes in MODN.
+Invesco Ltd. raised its position in Model N by 28.1% in the 2nd quarter.
+Invesco Ltd. now owns 12,270 shares of the software maker’s stock valued at $421,000 after buying an additional 2,695 shares during the last quarter.
+Bank of New York Mellon Corp lifted its position in shares of Model N by 7.6% in the third quarter.
+Bank of New York Mellon Corp now owns 127,737 shares of the software maker’s stock worth $4,280,000 after purchasing an additional 8,968 shares in the last quarter.
+Citigroup Inc. grew its position in Model N by 26.3% in the fourth quarter.
+Citigroup Inc. now owns 20,901 shares of the software maker’s stock valued at $628,000 after purchasing an additional 4,357 shares in the last quarter.
+JPMorgan Chase & Co. increased its stake in Model N by 74.6% in the 4th quarter.
+JPMorgan Chase & Co. now owns 69,286 shares of the software maker’s stock valued at $2,079,000 after buying an additional 29,605 shares during the last quarter.
+Finally, Charles Schwab Investment Management Inc. lifted its position in Model N by 1.5% during the 4th quarter.
+Charles Schwab Investment Management Inc. now owns 236,378 shares of the software maker’s stock worth $7,099,000 after buying an additional 3,452 shares in the last quarter.
 Institutional investors own 96.26% of the company’s stock.

 Model N, Inc provides cloud revenue management solutions for life sciences and high-tech companies.
 The company offers Global Pricing Management, which minimizes price erosion of products; Global Tender Management that enhances revenue by enabling segmentation and targeting, optimal bid pricing, and post-award tracking; Provider Management, which minimizes rebate overpayments; Payer Management that minimizes revenue leakage and noncompliance of complex contracts; Government Pricing, which optimizes revenue, and reduces the risk of fines and other penalties; and Medicaid that enhances compliance with regulatory requirements and payments of rebate claims timely, as well as at correct rates for government medicaid programs.